 Step 2.
 Tap on the 'three dots' icon and then 'Check Auto-update'.

-If the update doesn't work, you can try reinstalling Spotify.
-Reinstalling the app will clear up any software issues or errors.
+If the update doesn't work, you can try reinstalling Spotify app.
+This way will clear up any software issues or errors.

 For mobile, simply remove the Spotify app and then go to Google Play Store for Android or App Store for iOS to reinstall Spotify.